Our current group members

 2020-2021: Petra Marhava, postdoc

-– now has her own lab at Umeå Plant Science Centre, SLU, Sweden (link).
+– now has her own lab at King Abdullah University of Science and Technology, Saudi Arabia.

 2019-2021: Ying Wang, postdoc.